ContainerCraft/kc2/library/vyos/README.md

 - **Cloud-Native Integration**: ☁️ Deployment on Kubernetes via KubeVirt with modern specifications for cloud-native environments enables easy integration with containerized workflows.
 - **Community-Driven Documentation**: 📚 Detailed guides, diagrams, and configuration examples empower contributors and users with the knowledge to customize and extend the architecture. 🌐🔥🛡️

-## Project Components ⚙️⚙️

-This repository includes the following files:

-### 1. `README.md` 📝📚✨
-This document provides a comprehensive overview of the project and serves as a reference guide for setup and usage.
-It is intended to help users quickly understand the project scope and operational details.

-### 2. `cloud-config.userdata` 🛠️🔧📄
-Defines initial VyOS configuration using cloud-init.
-Includes hostname, interfaces, VLANs, firewall rules, and other essential settings for first-boot automation.
-This ensures the VyOS instance is ready for use immediately upon deployment.

-### 3. `vyos-blue.yaml` 📋🔗🛠️
-The KubeVirt VM specification defining the VyOS instance.
-This file aligns with modern `kubevirt.io/v1` specifications, ensuring compatibility and maintainability while adhering to best practices for virtualization.

 ## Network Architecture 🌐

 ### Physical Design 🔌